vsch/flexmark-java/README.md

 that any dialect of markdown could be implemented through the extension mechanism.

 This is a work in progress.
-No attempt is made to keep backward compatibility to the original project since it does not have a mechanism for full source references and an AST which can be used to re-create the source.
+No attempt is made to keep backward compatibility to the original project since it does not have a mechanism for full source references nor an AST which can be used to re-create the source.
+It is missing some flexibility in its extension mechanism and is missing non-display elements from its AST.

 Progress so far
 ---------------

-- Rework HtmlRenderer to allow inserting rendered HTML into different parts of the generated page.
+- Rework HtmlRenderer to allow inserting rendered HTML into different parts of the generated HTML document.

-- Enhance HtmlWriter to make it easier to generate formatted html and eliminate the need to implement attribute and render childrent handlers.
+- Enhance HtmlWriter to make it easier to generate indented html and eliminate the need to implement attribute map and render children handlers.

 - Parser options to be implemented:
     - GitHub Extensions